schlotg/angular-rollup-boilerplate/README.md

 ## Acknowlegements

-Much of the code is taken from the [Angular 2 Quickstart tutorial](https://angular.io/docs/ts/latest/quickstart.html) and the awesome [Angular 2 Bundling with Rollup tutorial](https://medium.com/@jonnysamps/angular-2-bundling-with-rollup-4738d0148a2c#.7fc9ox9r6) by Jonathon Samples
+Much of the code is taken from the [Angular 2 Quickstart tutorial](https://angular.io/docs/ts/latest/quickstart.html) and the awesome [Angular 2 Bundling with Rollup tutorial](https://medium.com/@jonnysamps/angular-2-bundling-with-rollup-4738d0148a2c#.7fc9ox9r6) by Jonathon Samples.
+I also found the [Rollup Quickstart Tutorial](https://github.com/rollup/rollup/wiki/Quickstart-Tutorial) very helpful.

 ## Worth Noting

 I chose Rollup as a packager because Webpack required a ton of configuration to just to get a simple Angular 2 app off the ground.
-Rollup semms to do a better job of packaging the code and eliminating unused blocks.
+Rollup seems to do a better job of packaging the code and eliminating unused blocks.
 Rollup was also a lot easier to understand and much simpler to configure.
 I also noticed that the [Ionic team is using it and seem to be really impressed with it](http://blog.ionic.io/announcing-the-ionic-2-release-candidate/)

 For linting I am using [TSlint](https://github.com/palantir/tslint) and the linting configuration found in the Angular 2 Quickstart [tutorial](https://angular.io/docs/ts/latest/quickstart.html).
 I would love to see a project like the Airbnb lint configuration that is maintained for TSLint but I have so far been unable to find one.

 ## Production builds

 My approach for production / release builds is that I always serve out of the dist directory.
 But it is in the .gitignore so it is never checked in.
 This is to prevent constant checkins of that folder during development.
-However, I do think it is important to checkin a production build so the resulting files for that are stored in the production folder and copied to the folder dist when doing a 'build-prod'.
-When running and deploying live in production, you will want to run prod.finalize.js to copy the production version of the files into dist/ .
+However, I do think it is important to checkin a production build so the resulting files are stored in the production folder and copied to the dist folder when doing a 'build-prod'.
+When running and deploying live in production, you will want to run prod.finalize.js to copy the production version of the bundled files into dist/ .

 ## Commands